Pritamawatade/SELLFY_MERN/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to submit a pull request or create an issue to discuss potential changes.
+Contributions are welcome Feel free to submit a pull request or create an issue to discuss potential changes.

 ## License